 AURORA, Colo. – By definition, emergencies are unexpected, not planned.
 But we also know that expecting the unexpected and planning responses for possible scenarios can be critical in minimizing harm.

-The CU Denver l Anschutz Medical Campus Emergency Preparedness team has guided development of critical response plans — that includes staging drills to educate faculty, staff and students such as the activity conducted August 5 with the Skaggs School of Pharmacy and Pharmaceutical Sciences.
+The CU Denver l Anschutz Medical Campushas guided development of critical response plans — that includes staging drills to educate faculty, staff and students such as the activity conducted August 5 with the Skaggs School of Pharmacy and Pharmaceutical Sciences.

 More than two dozen faculty, staff and students were assigned roles in half-a-dozen threatening scenarios involving disgruntled students armed with mock weapons.
 In each segment, the ‘actors’ were instructed to escalate the threats, one scenario involved holding hostages.